Jan Kubiš: Biography

+Assassination of Reinhard Heydrich

 Jozef Gabčík and Jan Kubiš were airlifted along with seven soldiers from Czechoslovakia's army-in-exile in the United Kingdom and two other groups named Silver A and Silver B (who had different missions) by a Royal Air Force Halifax of No. 138 Squadron into Czechoslovakia at 10 pm on 28 December 1941.
 In Prague, they contacted several families and anti-Nazi organisations who helped them during the preparations for the assassination.

-On 27 May 1942, Heydrich had planned to meet Hitler in Berlin.
+On 27 May 1942, Reinhard Heydrich had planned to fly to Berlin for a meeting with Hitler.
 German documents suggest that Hitler intended to transfer Heydrich to German occupied France, where the French resistance was gaining ground.
 Heydrich would have to pass a section where the Dresden-Prague road merged with a road to the Troja Bridge.
 The junction, in the Prague suburb of Libeň, was well-suited for the attack because motorists have to slow for a hairpin bend.
 At 10:30 am, Heydrich proceeded on his daily commute from his home in Panenské Břežany to Prague Castle.
 Gabčík and Kubiš waited at the tram stop on the curve near Bulovka Hospital in Prague 8-Libeň.
-As Heydrich's open-topped Mercedes-Benz neared the pair, Gabčík tried to open fire, but his Sten gun jammed.
+As Heydrich's open-topped Mercedes-Benz arrived, Gabčík tried to shoot Heydrich, but his Sten gun jammed.
 Heydrich ordered his driver, SS-Oberscharführer Klein, to stop the car.
 As the car braked in front of him, Kubiš threw a modified anti-tank grenade (concealed in a briefcase) at the vehicle; he misjudged his throw.
-Instead of landing inside the Mercedes, it landed against the rear wheel.
+Instead of landing inside the car, it landed against the rear wheel.
 Nonetheless, the bomb severely wounded Heydrich when it detonated, its fragments ripping through the right rear fender and embedding shrapnel from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen and lung, as well as a fractured rib.
 Kubiš received a minor wound to his face from the shrapnel.
 As Kubiš staggered against the railings, Klein leapt out of the shattered limousine with a drawn pistol; Kubiš recovered and jumped on his bicycle and pedaled away, scattering passengers spilling from the tram, by firing in the air with his Colt M1903 pistol.
-Klein tried to fire at him but dazed by the explosion, pressed the magazine release catch and the gun jammed.
+Klein tried to shoot at him but dazed by the explosion, pressed the magazine release catch and the gun jammed.
+Heydrich died of his injuries on 4 June.